 The preparation of financial statements in conformity with IFRS as adopted by the European Union requires the use of certain critical accounting estimates.

 New standards, interpretations and amendments to existing standards

-The following standards, interpretation or amendments are issued by the IASB, but not yet effective and therefore the company did not apply.
+The following standard has been are issued by the IASB, and early application is permitted but as stated below the company did not apply this standard.